mark-knudsen/CIT24_ProjectPortfolio2/README.md

 - If yes: All CRUD operations in Datalayer should be made into the async version of the operation.
 - SpawnDTO needs to overloaded to take single entities and lists of entities
 - Bookmark should link to respective title/person, same for ratings.
 Need URL in DTO
+- Check valid email and password directly in the database on insert and update